-We provide financial assurance, such as letters of credit, surety bonds or restricted cash and investments, to primarily support projected workers' compensation obligations and airport commitments.
-As of December 31, 2017, we had \$448 million of letters of credit and surety bonds securing various obligations, of which \$88 million is collateralized with our restricted cash.
+We provide financial assurance, such as letters of credit, surety bonds or restricted cash and investments, primarily to support projected workers' compensation obligations and airport commitments.
+As of December 31, 2018, we had \$460 million of letters of credit and surety bonds securing various obligations.
 The letters of credit and surety bonds that are subject to expiration will expire on various dates through 2022.